 Students at The King's University enjoy a variety of opportunities to enhance their spiritual development.
 It is expected that all students will regularly attend and be involved in a local church.
-There are hundreds of fine churches throughout the greater Dallas area.

 To assist in the spiritual nurturing of the student body, weekly chapel services are available for student and faculty participation.
 These times are intended to complement the instruction and spiritual growth students receive in the classroom.
-Students also have the opportunity to fulfill their practicum requirements at Gateway Church and other churches throughout the Dallas area.